 Top 10 Clinical Research Organisations in the Pharma and Biotech Industry

-We invited the Pharma IQ community to vote for who they thought are the best CROs in the industry.
-Now we can reveal Pharma IQ’s top CRO’s for 2017.
+We invited the Pharma IQ community to vote for the leading CROs in the pharmaceutical and biologics industry according to their own experiences.

-Our research base is made up of participants from mainly big pharma, SME pharma and solution providers.
-Other entities included in this research were biotech and pharma logistics firms.
+Our research base is made up of participants from mainly big pharma or biotechs, SME pharma and consultants.
+Other entities included in this research include government bodies, medical device manufacturers and public hospitals.

 What criteria makes an excellent CRO?

 The rising public pressure on medicine prices and spend by pharmaceutical firms, drives the appeal of outsourcing as a way to cool costs.

 However, as pharma continues to wrestle with stagnant innovation levels, despite the funding boost to R&D pipelines, cheaper running costs are no longer the primary motive for outsourcing.
 In fact this was considered as the last priority for our response base.

 (Respondent’s could vote for more than one answer)

 One respondent noted that on top of having a combination of all the listed attributes, they desired the ‘right’ culture and expertise within the actual group of people proposed for the study.

 Availability in certain regions, emerging markets for example, and being update to date with recent regulatory changes were highlighted as key factors by some participants.